Travis

 When using custom scripts, they should be executable (for example, using chmod +x) and contain a valid shebang line such as /usr/bin/env sh, /usr/bin/env ruby, or /usr/bin/env python.

-You can also provide multiple steps, for instance to install both ruby and node dependencies:
+You can also provide multiple steps, for instance, to install both ruby and node dependencies and update your file as shown below:

 install: